pferdalburakcinar/100DaysOfSwift/README.md

 # Log

-day 1 : I complated day 1 and day 2 exercises and reading parts.
+day 1 : I completed day 1 and day 2 exercises and reading parts.
 I learned tuple, set and enums.
 Enum seems different to me.
 I am going to try use in future to understand better.

 day 2 : I completed day 3 and 4 reading parts.
 I memorized my information about loops and conditions.
 I did not learn much thing from this day